AmitSharet/brain_storm/README.md

 # Welcome to BrainStorm!

-Hello, I'm able to read minds from sample files, upload them to a server, I can have various of parsers to parsethe thoughts and publish them later to a nice GUI.
+Hello, I'm able to read minds from sample files, upload them to a server, I can have various of parsers to parse the thoughts and publish them later to a nice GUI.

 # Getting started